WeaselGames/godot_luaAPI_docs/docs/classes/lua_api.md

 Takes an array of strings and binds the Lua state to each library.
 It is case insensitive.

 !!! danger
-	The IO and OS libraries have some dangerous methods such as `os.execute` or `io.write`.
+	The IO, Package and OS libraries have some dangerous methods such as `os.execute`, `require` or `io.write`.
 Make these libraries available to the end user at your own risk.

 !!! info
 	You can learn more about the available libraries and their methods in the official [Lua manual](http://www.lua.org/manual/5.4/manual.html#6).